-Your nonpublic (private) personal information (PI) identifies you.
-One reason your PI is gathered is for insurance matters.
-You have the right to see and correct your PI.
+Your state may give you even more rights to limit sharing your health information.
+Please call the correct your PI.
 We may collect, use and share your PI in ways this notice describes.
 Our goal is to protect your PI because it can be used in many ways.
 It can be used to make judgments about you.
 It can be used to find out about your health, finances, character, habits, hobbies, reputation, career and credit.